Sewage Free soils

 Sewage sludge contains a complex mixture of chemicals and microplastics, inevitably impacting soil health.

-The occurrence of potentially harmful organic contaminants such as ‘forever chemicals’ PFAS, endocrine-disrupting bisphenols and pharmaceuticals is particularly problematic as they are almost impossible to remove during sludge treatment processes.
+The occurrence of potentially harmful organic contaminants such as ‘forever chemicals’ PFAS, endocrine-disrupting bisphenols and pharmaceuticals is particularly problematic as they are almost impossible to remove during sewage sludge treatment processes.

 THE SOLUTION